unboxed/planning-applications-map/README.md

 ## How to run

-cd into the directory of this readme and type 'npm start'
+cd into the directory of this readme and type 'npm install' to install dependencies and then run it by typing 'npm start'

 ## Other notes